-Within the scope of the fund selection process for investments in other funds, an analysis and assessment are made regarding how the fund manager of each respective fund is to adequately ensure that adverse impacts on sustainability factors are taken into account.
+Within the scope of the fund selection process for investments in other funds, an analysis and assessment are made regarding how the fund manager of each respective fund is to adequately ensure that adverse impacts on sustainability factors impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. are taken into account.
 In addition to this, the fund manager considers the principal adverse impact on sustainability factors (PAI) for direct investments as well and for funds in which a screening is conducted.
 This is done through the usage of the fund company's internal PAI tool, where potential adverse impacts are identified and analysed.
 Companies or issuers deemed to have unacceptable risks regarding PAI are managed, for example, through exclusion, asset stewardship, or for investments in other funds, dialogue with the fund manager of concern.